-Part of your baby growing into an independent person means developing his or her own tastes and habits.
+Part of your toddler growing into an independent person means developing their own tastes and habits.
 They’ll have days when they’re fussy, days when they’re not hungry and days when they’re cranky.
 Creating good habits and setting boundaries now, especially around mealtimes, can shape their attitudes as they grow.

 Here are some tips for helping them develop a healthy attitude to food:

-- Stick with it – if they won’t eat what’s on the menu, that’s ok.
+- Stick with it – If they won’t eat what’s on the menu, that’s ok.
 If they’re hungry you can sort something out later.
-Try not to offer loads of alternatives at the time, as it’ll teach them that there’s always a better option to be had.
+Try not to offer alternatives at the time, as it’ll teach them that there’s always a better option to be had.

-- Enough is enough – let them decide how much is enough.
-You never need to force-feed them as babys and toddlers have much better cues for hunger and fullness than adults do.
-Forcing them to finish food they don’t need can makes them lose these cues
+- Enough is enough – Let them decide how much is enough.
+You never need to force-feed them as toddlers have much better cues for hunger and fullness than adults do.
+Forcing them to finish food they don’t need can makes them lose these cues.

 The materials published on this website are of a general nature and have been provided for informational purposes only.
 Always consult your medical practitioner or a qualified health provider for any further advice in relation to the topics discussed.